dmilos/cpp_proposal/lex.md

 ```

 ###### III.2.1.A.-.- Fill with information
-Parse stream that contains lines of comma separated numbers.
+Exect stream that contains lines of comma separated numbers with end of line.

 ``` c++
     l.push( clex_t::regex_type("[0-9]+") );